 For some consumer brands, simply putting a sustainability certification label, such as "organic" or "fair trade," on their product packaging was their goal; they wanted to project a socially and environmentally friendly brand persona to enhance their appeal to certain consumers.
-Others were more deeply committed to changing the industry's impact, and were willing to 'get their hands dirty' implementing sustainability action plans.
+Others were more deeply committed to changing the industry's impact and were willing to 'get their hands dirty' implementing sustainability action plans.
 Indeed, some of Natra's largest competitors, like Barry Callebaut and Cadbury, believed that real sustainability was not assured by simply purchasing sustainability-certified cocoa beans.
-Studies in Ghana, for example, had shown that among farmers growing sustainable cocoa beans, the percentage earning more than the Living Income benchmark barely rose, increasing from 9.4% to just 12%.12Other studies found it difficult to track the sustainability goals, these chocolate manufacturers believed that they would have to take action directly leading to improved outcomes that could be quantified.
+A study in Ghana found that the percentage of sustainable cocoa farmers earning above the Living Income benchmark only increased slightly, from 9.4% to 12%.12